La Juni

 Cut-out painting by Gerda Cohen with floating pieces

-Above is a cut-out piece by Gerda Cohen, my mother, which I worked on before I attended St. Martin’s School of Art in London.
+Above is a cutout by Gerda Cohen, my mother, which I worked on before attending St. Martin’s School of Art in London.

 Previous